praneethpatibandla/student-webdev-labs/reflection.md

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

 The exercises were great and covered the topic well.
 A few more practice problems would make it even better for learning.

+### Grid

+### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I tried them on my own first, but I referred to the videos for the responsive layout parts.

+### 2. How helpful did you find the exercises in this section?
+Was there oneexercise that was particularly helpful?

+The exercises were helpful, especially the one using grid-template-areas — it made understanding layout planning easier.

+### 3. Was there something that you wish had been explained better?

+The videos explained the topic well, and I didn’t face much confusion.
+Overall, the instructions were clear, and I felt comfortable understanding the material.

+### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+The exercises given were very useful and helped me understand how CSS Grid works.
+Doing them really improved my comfort with the different properties.